Digital Service Standards for Wales

 Using the right technology

-This standard takes inspiration from other digital standards around the world (including that published by the Welsh Government).
-It explains what’s expected from new or redesigned digital services, funded by Welsh public sector organisations.
-We will collaborate with people across Wales to continue to iterate and improve on this version.
+These standards take inspiration from other digital standards around the world (including those published by the Welsh Government).
+They explain what’s expected from new or redesigned digital services funded by Welsh public sector organisations.

 1. Focus on current and future well-being of people in Wales